Skip to main content

 Research Perspectives

 With variations in details and emphasis, the ABI found a broad consensus on a number of issues.
 The discrimination against BIPoC and racialized people is unacceptable for our own work, which is based on the principle of equal treatment.
 In addition, social hierarchies such as gender are structural problems we reject and address within the institute.
-Most importantly for us, this means that building on reciprocal, jointly designed research on Africa, Asia, Latin America, and the Middle East, the discrimination of scholars from the Global South must be addressed.
-The goal here is to reduce global knowledge asymmetries.
+Our goal is to reduce global knowledge asymmetries and to foster a collegial, respectful, and culturally sensitive approach to our work.
 We thus actively reflect upon our methodological practices and engage in collaborative and reciprocal formats of cooperating with our partner colleagues and institutions.

 ALMA Reviews Blog